Onelinerhub/onelinerhub/nginx-lua/access-args-with-lua.md

-# Access args with Lua
+# How to access query params with Lua

 ```bash
 server {